Improving your diet doesn’t have to be hard: 3 simple steps to take

 Some delicious options are Naked bars (they’re naturally sweetened with dates), Deliciously Ella snacks, avocado on wholewheat toast, or keep it simple with fruit and nuts.

-There are lots of different reasons we have cravings, and I’m going to talk more about this in a future post to help you better understand your own cravings, but one of them is literally habit.
+There are lots of different reasons we have cravings, but one of them is literally habit.
 We crave what we have recently eaten.
 Knowing this can help in the initial change to healthier snacks where cravings are likely to be stronger.
+Find out more about sweet cravings and how to reduce them in this post.

 I did not used to do this.
 I’d grab a Pret coffee on the way into work and normally subsist on that until lunchtime when I could break away from my emails.
 But I ended up feeling exhausted and anxious in the afternoons.
 Now I have porridge every day, and it’s worked wonders in terms of boosting my energy levels and concentration.